from __future__ import annotations

 from corr_vars.sources.var_loader import load_variable

-from typing import Any, TYPE_CHECKING
+from typing import Any, TypeAlias, TYPE_CHECKING

 from corr_vars.definitions.constants import DYN_COLUMNS, COL_ORDER, PRIMARY_KEYS